vitalets/autotester/README.md

 # Autotester
 Autotester is chrome extension that allows to develop and run automation tests right in browser.
-Tests are written in javascript and can be executed over another tab of the same browser or any remote browser instance.
+Tests are written in javascript and can be executed over another tab of the same chrome or any remote browser.

 ## Contents
 * [Demo](#demo)